derkork/openscad-graph-editor/manual/manual.md

 The two numbers are given as parameters to the function.
 Then we use an _Add_ node to add the two numbers.
 The output of the _Add_ node is connected to the _Return_ node's input port, so now the function will return the sum of the two numbers.

 From here on functions work exactly the same as modules.
-So you can use them the same way by dragging them from the project tree into the graph, change, move or delete parameters and the return type, find their usages and can edit their documentation in the same way as you do for modules.
+So you can use them the same way by dragging them from the project tree into the graph, change, move or delete parameters and the return type, duplicate them, find their usages and can edit their documentation in the same way as you do for modules.

 ## Using functions and modules from text-based libraries